 Our commitment to trust and transparency

-The two new audits add to our list of past audits and security assessments:
+The two new audits add to our list of audits and security assessments:

-- A security audit by Cure53 of our VPN protocol Lightway
+- A security audit by Cure53 of our Aircove router (July 2022)

-- A security audit by Cure53 of our Aircove router
+- A security audit by Cure53 of our browser extension (November 2018)

 “We are pleased that our systems and core server technologies were examined by KPMG and Cure53.
 Regular third-party audits that validate our controls and the results of our internal team’s work, along with other security efforts like our bug bounty program, give us even more confidence that we are protecting our users well,” says Aaron Engel, Head of Cybersecurity, ExpressVPN.
 “We are proud to be leading the industry in trust and transparency, and look forward to publishing even more audits this year.”